 The power of video is rising.

 Video is being used more and more frequently to onboard new employees.
 Additionally, the use of video is useful for employees who work remotely, in hybrid, or in the office.
-This allows your current training staff the options to work from home, hybrid, or in the office, as videos allow for flexibility.
+This allows your current training staff the option to work from home, hybrid, or in the office, as videos allow for flexibility.

 What Are Onboarding Videos?

-However, by creating your own onboarding videos, you have complete control of the narrative and how and what is being said during the onboarding process.
+However, by creating your onboarding videos, you have complete control of the narrative and how and what is being said during the onboarding process.
 As a result, there is the ability to have stronger quality control over the content and its approach.
 This ensures that each new employee has the same onboarding experience.